openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 =================================

-You have the choice to take exams with online proctoring only if you are enrolled in the Verified track.
-If you are enrolled in the Honor Code track, you see proctored exams as open exams.
+You have the choice to take exams with online proctoring only if you are enrolled in the verified track.
+If you are enrolled in the honor code track, you see proctored exams as open exams.

 .. note:: You do not have to agree to take an exam as a proctored exam; you